 You can organize a drive to collect items from our Wish List.
 You can ask your friends, relatives, neighbors, and classmates if they’d like to donate things such as blankets, towels, dog toys, bags of kitty litter, cleaning supplies, etc. These donations are very helpful to us, since we use-up an enormous amount of supplies every year.

 You and your family can also help with foster care.

 Are there any other requirements for volunteering?

 You should be able to read and communicate well enough to follow instructions.
-You should get along well with others, because you will have to work closely with staff members or other volunteers.
+You should get along well with others, because you will have to work closely with staff members, other volunteers and occasionally the public.
 But you should also have the ability to work independently without close supervision.

 Do you have a foster care program?

 Yes, and the whole family can help with this rewarding job!
 We’re always looking for people who can provide temporary care and housing to young or ill animals.
 The animals would live with you for a period of a few weeks, until they can be returned to the SPCA for adoption.
 You can learn about the program on our Foster page.

 Yes.
 If you have an animal-care job, we request that you agree to volunteer for at least four hours per week, for at least a year.
 (You’re welcome to commit to a longer shift, if your schedule allows it.)
 We apologize for imposing such stringent requirements.
 The reason is this: the staff and existing volunteers invest substantial time and effort into training new “recruits”.
 Having a large turn-over would put a strain on everyone involved.

 However, there are some exceptions to this rule.
 Please see the explanation further below.